 .1 cubic feet 1 audiocassette (59 min., 58 sec.)

 Name of creator

-Thomas Lawson McCall was Oregon's progressive Republican governor from 1967 to 1975.
-He was born March 22, 1913, in Egypt, Massachusetts and moved with his parents to Portland in 1909 and soon after to a ranch near Prineville.
-He graduated in journalism from the University of Oregon in 1936, and went on to work at newspapers in Moscow, Idaho, and at the Oregonian in Portland.
-He married Audrey Owen in 1939, and the couple had two sons.
-He served as a war correspondent in the U.S. Navy during World War II, then worked in broadcasting until 1964, hosting a radio talk show on Portland's station KEX.
+Thomas Lawson McCall was born March 22, 1913, in Egypt, Massachusetts.
+He moved with his parents to Portland, Oregon, in 1919 and soon after to a ranch near Prineville.
+He graduated from the University of Oregon with a degree in journalism in 1936, and went on to work at newspapers in Moscow, Idaho, and at the Oregonian in Portland.
+He and Audrey Owen married in 1939, and they later had two sons.
+McCall served as a war correspondent in the U.S. Navy during World War II, then worked in broadcasting until 1964, hosting a radio talk show on Portland station KEX.
 He became involved in politics as early as 1949, when he worked as Governor Thomas McKay's assistant.
-Although losing a senatorial seat to Edith Green in 1954, he served as Secretary of State from 1965-1967.
-He was elected for two terms to the governorship and served with great popularity between 1967 and 1975.
-His administration was known for its attention to public concerns and the quality of life in the state.
-He promoted strong land use laws, environmental regulations, and sought, unsuccessfully, to limit growth.
-After leaving office he returned to broadcast journalism and continued his environmental advocacy.
+He ran for the U.S. House of Representatives in 1954, but lost to Edith Green.
+He later served as Oregon secretary of state from 1965 to 1967, when he began his first term as Oregon governor.
+He served two terms, from 1967 to 1975.
+McCall's progressive Republican administration was known for its attention to public concerns and the quality of life in the state.
+He promoted strong land use laws and environmental regulations, and he sought, unsuccessfully, to limit growth.
+After leaving office, he returned to broadcast journalism and continued his environmental advocacy.
 In 1978 he was defeated in a bid for the governorship by Victor Atiyeh.
 McCall died in 1983.